 Delhi votes on issues ranging from power and water supply, jobs to CAA-NRC and nationalism

-For Prahlad Kumar, another first-time voter from Nangloi, employment was the topmost agenda.
+For Prahlad Kumar, another first-time voter from Nangloi, employment was the topmost on the agenda.
 "Rest everything is secondary.
 Light, water... whatever amenities, even if they are expensive they can be bought if there is income," he said.
-S C Sharma (74), who came to vote in Kalkaji constituency, said he voted for development and national security.
+In Kalkaji constituency, S C Sharma (74) said he voted for development and national security.

 Amarinder Biji (50), a voter in New Delhi seat, said he would not vote for development if it comes "at the cost of sanity and safety".
 "It has become so scary that there can be firing anytime any day.
 I don't want forces which divide the country and do not have love for the nation," Biji said.